openebs-archive/openebs-docs/docs/minio.md

 3. **Configure cStor Pool**

    After OpenEBS installation, cStor pool has to be configured.
-If cStor Pool is not configure in your OpenEBS cluster, this can be done from [here](/docs/next/ugcstor.html#creating-cStor-storage-pools).
+If cStor Pool is not configured in your OpenEBS cluster, this can be done from [here](/docs/next/ugcstor.html#creating-cStor-storage-pools).
 Sample YAML named **openebs-config.yaml** for configuring cStor Pool is provided in the Configuration details below.
 During cStor Pool creation, make sure that the maxPools parameter is set to >=4.
 If cStor pool is already configured, go to the next step.

 4. **Create Storage Class**